 The BCB GSA represents the interests of all graduate students in the Biochemistry and Cell Biology Graduate Program.
-Any graduate student is welcome to discuss matters of concern, introduce new ideas for the graduate program, or suggest community building or career development activities.
+Any graduate student is welcome to discuss matters of concern, introduce new ideas to modify the graduate program, or suggest community building or career development activities.
 BCB GSA officers act as liaisons between the graduate students and graduate program administrators.
-The BCB GSA also organizes monthly events where graduate students can interact socially and academically.
-All graduate students are encouraged to participate in GSA activities.
+The BCB GSA also organizes monthly events where graduate students can mingle socially and academically.
+All graduate students are encouraged to participate in GSA-sponsored activities.
+As the program welcomes new first-year graduate students, the BCB GSA will aid in the new students' orientation to the department.